-The Company is an online-only grocery service that has no in-store shopping options for customers.
+Farmstead is an tech enabled grocery service that has no in-store shopping options for customers.
 Instead, Farmstead operates “dark stores” – small-format grocery warehouses designed to streamline picking, packing and delivery within a 50-mile radius.
 This model allows the Company to eliminate many of the fees and inefficiencies of traditional grocers and competitor grocery delivery services.
 Delivery to customers within the radius is free for subscription members and customers with large one-hour delivery orders.
 Farmstead’s warehouses, while smaller than traditional grocery formats, still offer a mixture of national brands and local products.
-Today, Farmstead is available in San Francisco, Charlotte and Raleigh with intentions of expanding into 6 new markets in 2021 and an additional dozen in 2022.

 Farmstead’s business model is backed by its proprietary AI-based software that identifies optimal inventory levels, generates efficient order pick-pack and delivery, and significantly reduces food waste compared to traditional grocery.
 This machine-learning technology enables Farmstead to better understand customer buying trends and helps pair inventory supply with forecasted demand.